ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-cap/README.md

 - Requires at least [`@ui5/cli@3.0.0`](https://ui5.github.io/cli/v3/pages/CLI/) (to support [`specVersion: "3.0"`](https://ui5.github.io/cli/pages/Configuration/#specification-version-30))

 > :warning: **UI5 CLI Compatibility**
-> All releases of this tooling extension using the major version `3` require UI5 CLI V3.
+> All releases of this UI5 CLI extension using the major version `3` require UI5 CLI V3.
 Any previous releases below major version `3` (if available) also support older versions of the UI5 CLI.
 But the usage of the latest UI5 CLI is strongly recommended!

 ## Usage